Plans, Pressure, and Letting the Day Be What It Was

 Where the Day Actually Began

 December 22, 2025 didn't really start fresh—it began exactly where the night before ended.
-Eve and the kids had stayed over, and the plan was simple: wake up early, get outside, take a nature walk before the day filled up.
+Eve and her children had stayed over, and the plan was simple: wake up early, get outside, take a nature walk before the day filled up.

-Maintenance was scheduled sometime between noon and four to address a leak that had flooded part of the house, and my mom had an appointment at two.
+Maintenance was scheduled later in the day to address a leak that had caused problems in the house, and my mom had an appointment at two.
 The idea was to get back home before maintenance arrived and keep everything moving smoothly.

 But plans rarely survive contact with reality.